woazo/botnet_woazo/README.md

 - Cmd  : Send command to all your bots
 - Refresh : When there are new vitcims, hit refresh to accept the connection
 - Flood : Execute a DDoS attack against a victim.
 Once you hit that command and hit enter, you must specify the target ip, the target port and the number of packets you want to send (2500 packets = 10sec), all separated by ":".
 For example : 1.1.1.1:80:2500.
 And bam!
 All your bots will send packets to the victim.
 More you have bots, more powerful it is.
+- How to cook an egg : Teach you how to cook an egg
 - Close : Close all connections with your bots.

 Be free to change the script as you want and add more feature.